Companies in IndustryOther Career OptionsCareer CategoriesOther Chemistry Career Websites

-Top Ten Graduate Schools in Chemical Engineering (source: U.S. News & World Report):
+Top Ten Graduate Schools in Chemical Engineering (2002):

 There are many different possibilities for the type of work a chemist could do in industry.
-It really depends on the company and what degree (bachelor's vs. master's vs. Ph.D.) an employee is required to have been working in a certain area.
+It really depends on the company and what degree (bachelor's vs. master's vs. PhD) they require an employee to have before working in a certain area.
 Possible types of bench chemistry work include new product or new technology development, manufacturing scale-up work, quality control or quality assurance, or new methods development.
 Other areas of employment for chemists include management positions or working for the regulatory department of a

 a.
 New Product/Technology Development: